 Preventative maintenance on your HVAC system is a great way to tackle allergens.
 Book an appointment at the start of spring to make sure your system is running to its full potential.
 This will keep it operating well and hopefully find small issues before they turn into big problems.
 Your technician will look to make sure there are no blockages and confirm your system is clean and helping you in the fight against allergens.

-Dust, dust and dust some more!
+Dust, dust, and dust some more!
 Dust over your vents and registers.
 By making sure the vents are clean dust won’t be circulated through the house.
-A damp cleaning cloth is a great tool to use so it traps dusts, and doesn’t just stir it up to go and land on another surface.
+A damp cleaning cloth is a great tool to use so it traps dust, and doesn’t just stir it up to go and land on another surface.